What options come to your mind when picturing your trip to Antarctica? How is the best way to get to Antarctica?

 The standard Classic cruises to the Antarctic Peninsula will generally take 10-12 days but the longer trips which also include the Falkland Islands and South Georgia will last up to 22 days so depending on the cruise you have chosen will deter the overall length of your trip.

-2- How to Get to Antarctica: Fly/Cruise to Antarctica from Punta Arenas in Chile.
+2- Fly/Cruise to Antarctica from Punta Arenas in Chile.

 A classic shortcut for the queasy If you’re pushed for time or don’t want to court seasickness on the Drake Passage, you can now fly to the South Shetland Islands and join a cruise from there.
 Most flights run from Punta Arenas in southern Chile to King George Island in the South Shetland Islands (1.5hrs).